 - Katherine Ellsworth-Krebs (University of St Andrews) Home-ing in on domestic energy research: “house,” “home,” and the importance of ontology.

 - Nicholas Choy (King’s College London): The many lives of building for life: the politics and governance of a UK housing standard

 The prize is financed through donations made in Valerie Karn’s memory from her daughter and other family and friends.
 The prize winner will be awarded a £100 Waterstone’s gift voucher and will receive support towards the professional production and dissemination of the winning paper.

 All papers submitted by an early career researcher will be considered for the prize, but particular preference will be given to papers sharing Valerie’s broad interests which include:

 - Comparative housing research

-The Prize will awarded at the 2020 Annual Conference.
+The Prize is awarded each year at the HSA annual conference.